-Sana Commerce uniquely focuses its business offering on accelerating growth and strengthening business-consumer relationships with a reliable, scalable online commerce solution.
-Our direct integration with SAP ERP systems allows us to easily, accurately and efficiently handle challenges like highly complex pricing and coveted web store functionality like populating real-time inventory data.
+Sana Commerce Cloud uniquely focuses its business offering on accelerating growth and strengthening business-consumer relationships with a reliable, scalable online commerce solution.
+Our SaaS-based direct integration with SAP ERP systems allows us to easily, accurately and efficiently handle challenges like highly complex pricing and coveted web store functionality like populating real-time inventory data.
+In fact, according to a recent comparison report released by G2 Crowd, Sana Commerce ranks first in ease of use at 87%, compared to SAP Commerce’s score of 74%.

 Unlike SAP Commerce Cloud, there isn’t any additional fluff and fuss; we’re not concerned with a full product suite (like SAP C/4HANA: one platform including not just SAP Commerce Cloud for e-commerce, but also marketing automation, CRM, etc.) that we piece together into one offering.

 Although you can run SAP ECC or SAP S/4HANA and just purchase SAP Commerce Cloud, the fact that the product is one part of a larger suite speaks to the intent of the suite itself: to create a lock-in effect where customers are encouraged to bundle all modules included in the offering, and not to select a less interconnected combination of e-commerce add-ons across vendors or suppliers (even if that is a stronger fit for your business).

-At Sana, we offer a highly configurable, complete commerce solution that’s centered solely around enabling limitless business success with e-commerce.
-We will refer to this distinction as best of the breed (Sana) versus best of suite (SAP Commerce Cloud) commerce.
+At Sana Commerce, we offer a highly configurable, complete commerce solution that’s centered solely around enabling limitless business success with e-commerce.
+We will refer to this distinction as best-of-breed (Sana Commerce Cloud) versus best-of-suite (SAP Commerce Cloud) commerce.

-Our certified, seamless SAP ERP integration (for SAP ECC, SAP S/4HANA), our productized and custom add-ons, a native CMS, and everything that comes with a Sana Commerce solution is designed to strengthen your business by centralizing it around a robust online sales channel and a single data hub or source of truth.
+Our certified, seamless SAP ERP integration for SAP ECC, SAP S/4HANA, our productized and custom add-ons, a native CMS, and everything that comes with Sana Commerce Cloud is designed to strengthen your business by centralizing it around a robust online sales channel and a single data hub or source of truth.